pgraham/php-annotations/README.md

 ```

 * * *
-**NOTE:** All annotation values can be surrounded by optional braces.
+**NOTE:** All annotation values can be surrounded by optional parentheses.

 ```php
 <?php